 Though seasoned Prenatal Massage therapists are familiar with the most common aches and pains their clients experience, pregnant women receiving treatment should always communicate their specific needs to their therapist: particularly if anything during the massage causes discomfort.

-Every pregnant women should consult their doctor before getting a massage.
+What Precautions Should Be Taken Before Having a Prenatal Massage?
+Every pregnant woman should consult her doctor before getting a massage.
 However, it is important to note that expectant mothers who are:

 Experiencing nausea, vomiting, or morning sickness;